oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 - "Learn how to build a basic shopping app with @nodejs and @Minio 🍿"
 ---

-Node.js has become the staple for e-commerce applications.
+Node.js has become a staple for e-commerce applications.
 Typically, e-commerce apps have many images and video assets managed in object storage.
 As the number of products in an online store increases, so does the size of the object storage.
 We'll build our Node.js application with a Kubernetes-friendly object storage service, [MinIO](https://min.io/), to scale with demand.
 And we'll secure this application using the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget).

 This tutorial will guide you through the code to build a simple Node.js shopping app with the Okta Sign-In Widget for authentication and a [MinIO Server](https://min.io/) to host the store's assets.
 We will use Express as our application framework and Handlebars as the view engine.
 The [MinIO Javascript Client SDK](https://docs.minio.io/docs/javascript-client-quickstart-guide) will fetch the application's image assets from the MinIO Server.